mikkokotola/webcodingforbeginners/README.md

 ![Data for Finland](./pics/data_finland_object2019.png)

-The next thing the function does is selecting *sorting* the array containing the objects for different years.
+The next thing the function does is *sorting* the array containing the objects for different years.
 It is sorting them so that the smallest date comes first (by date in ascending order).
 The sort function is given a function to sort the objects by.
 This function uses the new *arrow function notation*: `(a, b) => a.date - b.date`.
 The sort function compares pairs of objects and puts the ones with the smallest dates first in the array.
 So the code so far is `data[1].sort((a, b) => a.date - b.date)`.
 The sorted array now starts like this:

 ![Sorted array for Finland](./pics/data_finland_sortedbydate.png)